Funny Quotes by U.S. Presidents and Vice Presidents

 - “When they call the roll in the Senate, the senators do not know whether to answer ‘present’ or ‘not guilty.” —Theodore Roosevelt

 - "Cheney's a good man.
 He's got a good heart.
 [Pause] Well, he's a good man." —George W. Bush, 2006 White House Correspondents Dinner

 - "Over the last few months, I've lost 10 pounds.
 Where did they go?
 Why haven't I produced them to the independent counsel?
 How did some of them manage to wind up on Tim Russert?" —Bill Clinton, 2000 White House Correspondent's Dinner

 Ridiculous or Appalling

-''When I was in England, I experimented with marijuana a time or two, and I didn't like it.
+- ''When I was in England, I experimented with marijuana a time or two, and I didn't like it.
 I didn't inhale and never tried it again.'' —Bill Clinton, Sheraton Hotel on presidential campaign trail March 29, 1992

 - ''What a waste it is to lose one's mind.
 Or not to have a mind is being very wasteful.
 How true that is.'' —Dan Quayle, address to the United Negro College Fund

-''People have got to know whether or not their President is a crook.
+- ''People have got to know whether or not their President is a crook.
 Well, I'm not a crook.
 I've earned everything I've got.'' —Richard Nixon, televised New conference Walt Disney World Florida Nov.
 17, 1973

 Can You Believe It?